 From time to time, we may become involved in litigation relating to claims arising in the ordinary course of our business.
-On July 14, 2014, Leonard Howard filed a putative class action complaint in the United States District Court for the District of Columbia against the Company and its chief executive officer, chief financial officer, and chief accounting officer, on behalf of shareholders who purchased the Company's common stock between February 1, 2012 and May 7, 2014.
+On July 14, 2014, Leonard Howard filed a putative class action complaint in the United States District Court for the District of Columbia against the Company and its chief executive officer, chief financial officer, and chief accounting officer, on behalf of stockholders who purchased the Company's common stock between February 1, 2012, and May 7, 2014.
 The complaint alleges that defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 by, among other things, misrepresenting the Company's growth initiative, growth potential, and financial and operating conditions, thereby artificially inflating its share price, and seeks unspecified compensatory damages and costs and expenses, including attorneys' and experts' fees.
 On October 14, 2014, the Court appointed Caisse de Dépôt et Placement du Québec and the Newport News Employees' Retirement Fund as co-lead plaintiffs.
-Plaintiffs are scheduled to file an amended complaint by December 15, 2014.
-The Company intends to move to dismiss plaintiffs' expected amended complaint.
-The Company cannot estimate a range of the potential liability, if any, at this time.
+The Plaintiffs filed an amended complaint on December 15, 2014, which alleges substantially similar claims but which does not name the chief accounting officer as a defendant.
+The Company believes the allegations are without merit and on March 2, 2015, moved to dismiss the amended complaint for failure to state a claim or plead fraud with the requisite particularity.
+That motion was fully submitted as of June 1, 2015, and the Company is awaiting a decision by the Court.
+The Company cannot estimate a range of potential liability, if any, at this time.

 Item 4.
 Mine Safety Disclosures.

 Not applicable.